 To align with the pre-built embedding space, the retriever uses the same encoder to encode queries during the querying stage.
-The ANN search refers to leveraging the pre-built indexing and datastore to find similar data via approximate nearest neighbor searching algorithms and then retrieve the corresponding values.
+The ANN search leverages the pre-built indexing and vector database to find similar data via ANN searching algorithms and then retrieves the corresponding values.

-\textbf{Searching the index} refers to searching the pre-built index, finding the top-k nearest neighbors, and returning the unique identifiers of k nearest neighbors.
+\textbf{Searching the index} refers to searching the pre-built index, finding the top-k nearest neighbors, and returning the unique identifiers of the k nearest neighbors.
 The nearest neighbor search process depends on indexing algorithms or structures.
 Taking IVFPQ as an example, the search process first compares the query embedding with cluster embeddings and selects several candidate clusters for further search.
 Then, within each cluster, the search process performs the same product quantization on the query embedding and finds the top-k nearest neighbors based on the distance.
 Finally, the search process merges all nearest neighbor candidates and re-orders all candidates for the final top-k nearest neighbors.

-\textbf{Retrieving values from datastore} refers to fetching the corresponding values based on the key identifiers of nearest neighbors.
+\textbf{Retrieving values from vector database} fetches the corresponding values based on the nearest key identifiers.